Make your own custom handmade oven-baked clay ornaments with the kids this holiday season. We’ll show you how.

 Disclosure: As a Good Cook Kitchen Expert I receive compensation and/or Good Cook product to facilitate reviews and giveaways.

-Baked clay ornaments are easy to make and a great holiday activity for kids.
+Baked clay ornaments are easy to make and make a great holiday activity for kids.

 - Oven-bake clay